 My job market paper examines how political distance between investors and startups shapes venture capital funding outcomes.
 Additional research on brand equity and debt diversification (with Professors David C. Mauer and Miaomiao Yu) is under review at Financial Management.
 I employ rigorous empirical methods including instrumental variables, natural experiments, and survival analysis.

 I am committed to both research excellence and effective teaching.
 For my first semester teaching Principles of Finance with over 250 students, I received the College Teaching Award for 2024-2025 and was recognized by LSU's Communication across the Curriculum (CxC) program for exceptional communication and creating supportive learning environments.
 My teaching evaluation is 3.7/4.0.
-Outside academia, I enjoy snowboarding and fishing.
+Outside academia, I enjoy snowboarding, hiking, and fishing.

 Venture Capital, Corporate Finance, Banking, Fintech